ome/omero-documentation/omero/sysadmins/python3-migration.rst

 We suggest Python 3.6.
 This is the default installation on the two recommended platforms, CentOS 7 and Ubuntu 18.04.

-Both 3.5 and 3.7 should work and are slated to have support added, but Python 3.6 has received the most testing during the migration.
+Both 3.5 and 3.7 should work and are slated to have support added, but Python 3.6 has been the focus of testing during the migration.

 Similarly, other operating systems are slated for having support added, but help from the community would be very welcome!
 Obvious next candidates are CentOS 8 and Ubuntu 20.04.

 Debian is more of an issue.
 Debian 9 is still on Python 3.5 and Debian 10 has moved to Ice 3.7 so neither is particularly well supported at the moment.
+We are examining workarounds like building Ice from source and/or building a .deb package.

 Other prerequisites
 -------------------

-OMERO's other prerequisites have not changed substantially but if you would like to take this opportunity to move to the :doc:`"recommended" version<version-requirements>` for all requirements, the current choices are:
+OMERO's other prerequisites have not changed substantially but if you would like to take this opportunity to move to the :doc:`recommended version<version-requirements>` for all requirements, the current choices are:

 - Ice 3.6 (non-optional)